averycrespi/react-parcel-template/README.md

 Requires the [Yarn](https://yarnpkg.com/) package manager.

-1. Create a new repostiory by clicking <kbd>Use this template</kbd>.
+1. Create a new repostiory by clicking [<kbd>Use this template</kbd>](https://github.com/averycrespi/react-parcel-template/generate).
 2. Update `package.json` and `LICENSE` with your information.
 3. Install dependencies with `yarn install`.
-4. Run the development server at `localhost:1234` with `yarn dev`.
+4. Run the development server with `yarn dev`.
 5. Start coding!

 ## License